At a Glance – Salak Phet

 Like Long Beach, there is a sense in Wai Chek Beach’s wildness and remoteness of how the island and its beaches used to be, long before tourism arrived.
 Here, in particular, you selfishly hope that the two sides of the island do indeed stay unconnected for as long as possible, for this last vestige of former times, will simply and rather sadly disappear once the road is joined up and the inevitable development begins.

-Back on main road, the Salak Phet route now starts to hug the shoreline and after the now abandoned Jab Jab Seafood Restaurant which sits in its small lake, you reach the long concrete pier, which offers great panoramic views of the islands in the bay and back to the mountains behind.
+Back on main road, the Salak Phet route now starts to hug the shoreline and after the abandoned Jab Jab Seafood Restaurant which sits in its small lake and various Thai homestays, you reach the long concrete pier.
+It’s well worth making the efffort to walk down it and take in the panoramic views of the islands in the bay and back to the mountains behind.

-Beyond them, down a narrow path, sits the German owned Island View, which has its own rooms over the sea on a wooden jetty, as well as a swimming pool and bungalows on the mountainside.
+At the back of the car park, a narrow path leads past another seafood restaurant, cheaper and more local in style, Sangarun, and then various other houses, which all sit on stilts back over the water.
+Towards the end, you reach the German owned Island View, which has its own rooms over the sea on a wooden jetty, as well as a swimming pool and bungalows on the mountainside.
 Sailing Koh Chang, the second of the sailing companies, is also based here.

-You can walk still further to pass yet more fisherman houses built both on the shore and at the end of their own long walkways stretching out into the bay, before finally ending at a curious outward bound centre used by International Bangkok private schools.
+You can walk still further to pass yet more fishermen’s houses built both on the shore and at the end of their own long walkways stretching out into the bay.
+There’s land for development here too and a newly constructed Thai homestay at the very far end.